yhbyhb/data_analyst_nanodegree_p5/README.md

 - Changed position of legend from bottom of chart to near the lines.
 - Changed range of y-axis to show 0 ~ 100% to remove lie factor.

-Refining the chart is iterated to show trends of on-time arrival performance.
-I intened to give an helpful information when choosing airlines.
+Some feedbacks were not used for refining chart.
+I didn't use all 28 airlines data.
+Because it didn't give any information but confusion.
+Also I didn't use worst on-time performance airline data.
+I think It is enoungh to show top 5 airlines performances that covers 50% of all flights.
+I didn't give any additional information to hovering tooltip because I'd like to give only values of x and y-axis.
+To give additional info may disturb on main purpose of chart.

-Below is a screenshot of my final visualizations.
+I intened to find trend of on-time arrival performance for helping on choice of airline.
+Below is a screenshot of my final visualization.
 ![final chart](https://raw.githubusercontent.com/yhbyhb/data_analyst_nanodegree_p5/master/data/figure/index-final.png)

 ## Feedback ##